yossichen78/my-scheduler/README.markdown

 2. Create DB on mysql: create a new db called "scheduler" and "scheduler-test".
 Create table on both DBs using resources/db/schema.sql

 3. Setup resources/application.conf :

+   Default host and port for the environment are "localhost"/"8080".

    Default Username and Password for both DBs are set to "user"/"password".

    DB URI is jdbc:mysql://localhost:8889/scheduler

-   Default host and port are "localhost"/"8080".

-   All of these values can be changed by editing application.conf.
+   All of these values can be changed at application.conf.
 There are two of these - at the main and test folders.

 4. Change directory into your clone: